Blendify/blender-manual/trunk/blender_docs/manual/preferences/editing.rst

 If you leave the mesh box unchecked then when you change the mesh of one object, the change will be mirrored in the duplicate Object.

-The same rules apply to each of the check-boxes in the 'Duplicate Data' list.
+The same rules apply to each of the checkboxes in the 'Duplicate Data' list.